depado/articles/pages/dialogflow.md

 ## Sending back contexts

-We won't cover this section in this article as it is already **really long**, but you have ways to send back context.
-Now one question that should pop in your mind should : "Why would I do that ?
+We won't cover this section in this article as it is already **really long**, but you can send back one or multiple contexts to DialogFlow along with your messages.
+Now you can ask : "Why would I do that ?
 What are the use cases ?"

 Well for example if you show your user some results and want him to be able to go back, go to the next item or select one, you could send back a context containing a list of ID and a cursor (simple integer that points the current item the user wants to see).
-And then while your user is in this loop (which you'll be able to determine thanks to the `action` field) you'll be able to retrieve this context, make use of it and potentially alter it and send it back with the same ID.
+And then while your user is in this loop (which you'll be able to determine thanks to the `action` field) you'll be able to retrieve this context, make use of it, potentially alter it and send it back with the same name.

 To simplify the use and creation of contexts, you can use the [`NewContext`](https://godoc.org/github.com/leboncoin/dialogflow-go-webhook#Request.NewContext) helper which will ensure the correct name of the context.

+Note that there's no need to mention these contexts in DialogFlow (in the input and output sections of your intents).

+# Code

+All the code in this article can be found [here](https://github.com/Depado/articles/tree/master/code/dialogflow).
+This is not production grade code, there's no configuration management, the cocktail client is lacking some functions (and the structs are ugly).
+But that's something I'll fix later.

 # Thanks